 Elisbeth McMahon specializes in East African History with a particular focus on slavery, emancipation, identity formation, and gender among the coastal Islamic communities.
-She is currently serving as the Director of Graduate Studies.

 My teaching interests range widely across the African continent and are deeply connected to my research.
 I regularly teach the introduction to African history, lecture courses on Southern African history and a History of Development in Africa.
 Along with seminars on gender in African history and a service learning seminar called Archiving Africa that partners with the Amistad Research Center.
 I am also currently working on a course on the history of failure.
 I enrich the classroom experience through the use of a variety of materials, with a strong focus on biography and memoir as a means to bring the emotional lives of Africans into the classroom.